dotnet/docs-maui/docs/user-interface/controls/map.md

 }
 ```

-The `MapItemTemplateSelector` class defines `DefaultTemplate` and `SanFranTemplate` `DataTemplate` properties that are set to different data templates.
+The `MapItemTemplateSelector` class defines `DefaultTemplate` and `SanFranTemplate` <xref:Microsoft.Maui.Controls.DataTemplate> properties that are set to different data templates.
 The `OnSelectTemplate` method returns the `SanFranTemplate`, which displays "Xamarin" as a label when a `Pin` is tapped, when the item has an address that contains "San Francisco".
 When the item doesn't have an address that contains "San Francisco", the `OnSelectTemplate` method returns the `DefaultTemplate`.

 > [!NOTE]
 > A use case for this functionality is binding properties of sub-classed `Pin` objects to different properties, based on the `Pin` sub-type.